 Setting up an online store in these sorts of business gives them access to many more customers than would ever be driving past.

-They can offer the digital services like fast delivery and 24-7 shopping to boost the impact of their marketing mix.
+They can offer the digital services like fast delivery and 24-7 shopping to improve the way they deliver the products they sell.

-But even those business who don’t “make” things can use technology to improve the way they offer services.
+But even those businesses who don’t “make” things can use technology to improve their offer.

 So, for physical service providers like hairdressers, doctors and dentists, online appointment systems help remove a possible barrier to a sale.
 For intangible categories like insurance or banking, you can use technology to automate tasks like form completion and transaction management.

-Business-to-business providers can also use digital as a way to extend their offer.
-So, for example, they can use digital to offer services like health and safety checks, insurance and to manage tax and legal issues.
+Business-to-business providers can use digital to extend their offer.
+So, for example, B2B businesses use use digital to offer services like health and safety checks, insurance and managing tax and legal issues.